mandy8055/data-structures/README.md

 # data-structures

-A comprehensive collection of generic data structure implementations for TypeScript/JavaScript, designed for use with Deno and published on JSR.
+A comprehensive collection of generic data structure implementations which are not supported natively by the for TypeScript/JavaScript, and published on JSR.

 [![codecov](https://codecov.io/gh/mandy8055/data-structures/branch/main/graph/badge.svg)](https://codecov.io/gh/mandy8055/data-structures)